WeblateOrg/weblate/docs/admin/install/docker.rst

 .. hint::

-   The files are copied to corresponding location on container startup, so restart is needed after changing the volume content.
+   The files are copied to the corresponding location upon container startup, so a restart of Weblate is needed after changing the content of the volume.

 Alternatively you can also include own module (see :doc:`../customize`) and add it as separate volume to the Docker container, for example: